 What are clinical trials?

-Clinical trials are medical research studies involving people, both patients and healthy volunteers, which help establish whether a new treatment is safe and effective.
+Clinical trials are medical research studies involving people, both patients and healthy volunteers, which help establish whether a new treatment or procedure is safe and effective.

 Which trials can I be involved with in New Zealand?

-Hundreds of breast cancer clinical trials are underway internationally, and some of these are open to patients in NZ or Australian hospitals.
-There are also several locally-developed clinical trials available.
+Hundreds of breast cancer clinical trials are underway internationally, and some of these are open to patients in New Zealand or Australian hospitals.
+There are also several locally developed clinical trials available.